 I am a Postdoctoral researcher in Computer Science at the University of Chicago working with Andrew A. Chien.

-I completed my PhD with Randal Burns in the topic of Cache and Memory Optimized Data Structures for High Performance Applications.
+I completed my PhD with Randal Burns at Johns Hopkins University in the topic of Cache and Memory Optimized Data Structures for High Performance Applications.

 My research interests include: